#1 public university in Ohio for student experience

 The Wall Street Journal

-The Department of Communication Sciences and Disorders is located in the College of Health and Human Services and is affiliated with the JP Scott Center for Neuroscience, Mind, and Behavior.
+The Department of Communication Sciences and Disorders is located in the College of Health and Human Services and is affiliated with the JP Scott Center for Neuroscience, Mind and Behavior.

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
-The most recent reaffirmation of accreditation was received in 2012 - 2013.
+The most recent reaffirmation of accreditation was received in 2022-2023, with our next reaffirmation of accreditation scheduled for 2032-2033.
 Questions should be directed to the Office of Institutional Effectiveness.